pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 - Your GitHub Gravatar Image URL.
 - Your GitHub `node_id`.

-Think of your `node_id` like the random number GitHub assigned to your account when you created it.
-This is a public value that anyone on GitHub can find using the API and doesn't reveal any private details about yourself , your location or your account.
-Beyond this the Pulsar Backend collects zero information about who you are, and doesn't even save your API Keys itself.
+Think of your `node_id` as a random number GitHub assigned to your account when you created it.
+This is a public value that anyone on GitHub can find using the API.
+It doesn't reveal any private details about yourself, your location, or your account.

+Beyond these three values, Pulsar collects and stores nothing about who you are.
+Pulsar doesn't even store your API key.

 If you'd like to read more about how your information is used for Pulsar take a look at our [Privacy Policy]() or the [Pulsar Backend]() Documentation.